jeongyoonlee/Kaggler/README.md

 # Kaggler
 Kaggler is a Python package for Kaggle data science competitions and distributed under the version 3 of the GNU General Public License.

 It provides online learning algorithms for classification - inspired by Kaggle user [tinrtgu's code](http://goo.gl/K8hQBx).
-It uses the sparse input format that handels large sparse data efficiently.
+It uses the sparse input format that handles large sparse data efficiently.
 Core code is optimized for speed by using Cython.

 # Algorithms
 Currently algorithms available are as follows: